 Important Characters : “Many important folk reside in Seville, and many more live there who think themselves important…” as visiting Iberian merchants have often been found to remark.
 It is held that the population of the Grandwood is very quiet and nowhere near as pompous as.
 There are, however, a few truely important individuals associated with the community.

-Grand-Duchess Olivia Promethean Greenhaven, the mother of the present Warduke and head of the social elite in the realm.
+Lady Olivia Promethian Greenhaven, the mother of the present Warduke and head of the social elite in the realm.
 A private woman who has faded into the background as her daughter has risen, she spends much of her time in Mornhaven, but travels back to Seville every few seasons to keep in touch with the local social scene.

 Lady Shiandrah “Silverfox” Warduke, the Warduke’s aunt, and leading socialite of the city.
 She is quick-tempered, easily soothed, selfish of attention, but generous with her wealth and extremely adept at political and social manipulation.
 A former adventurer, she is a noted bard, with an unearthly singing voice and spends time with the elven ambassador.